How companies rip off poor employees - and get away with it

 Already battered by long shifts and high infection rates, essential workers struggling through the pandemic face another hazard of hard times: employers who steal their wages.

-When a recession hits, U.S. companies are more likely to stiff their lowest-wage workers.
-These businesses often pay less than the minimum wage, make employees work off the clock, or refuse to pay overtime rates.
+When a recession hits, U.S. companies are more likely to stiff their lowest-wage workers, research shows.
+Some businesses pay less than the minimum wage, make employees work off the clock, or refuse to pay overtime rates.
 In the most egregious cases, bosses don’t pay their employees at all.

 Written By